What is PUPPP?

 Taking a lukewarm oatmeal bath can help create a protective barrier on the skin, relieving inflammation and itching.
 Look for products that contain colloidal oatmeal if possible.

 Not all pregnant people are affected by this condition.
 Some have a greater likelihood of developing PUPPP because of certain risk factors, such as:

 - extra stretching of the skin while carrying twins or triplets

 - carrying a male fetus

-Scientists are yet to find out what causes PUPPP during early stages of pregnancy.
+Scientists are currently investigating what causes PUPPP during pregnancy.